-Considering the lack of habitat diversity within the trunk road boundary and the moderate traffic density at the combined scheme extent, it is considered unlikely that any terrestrial mammal species of conservation importance are associated with permanent habitat or resting places within the area of likely construction disturbance.
+It is considered unlikely that any mammal species of conservation importance are associated with permanent habitat or resting places within the area of likely construction disturbance.
 As such, a field survey has been ruled out, and a desktop study has been deemed sufficient for this assessment.